Pacific Treefrog Silhouette Natural History of the Pacific Treefrog

 These calls were recorded in 2003 at the UC Quail Ridge Reserve.

-Pacific Treefrogs have a prolonged breeding season that can last for several months.
-In Napa County, I have observed them breeding from January until May, although the breeding peaks in February and March.
-Most breeding occurs at night.
-Males sit near the water's edge, and use different types of vocalizations to communicate with other males and females.
-Many people are familiar with the Pacific Treefrog's 'advertisement' call, which consists of a two-part 'Kreek-eeck' sound.
-During the peak of the breeding season, huge numbers of males may gather on the same nights, creating an incredible din.
-Because Pacific Treefrogs are common in southern California, the sound of these choruses has been recorded and in the background of many Hollywood movies.
-While we find their vocalizations to be pleasant, the primary function of the advertisement call is to attract mates.
-As male Pacific Treefrogs make advertisement calls, female Pacific Treefrogs approach and select their mate.
-Mate selection is not a random process; female Pacific Treefrogs prefer to mate with males that make advertisement calls more frequently than the other males (Whitney and Krebs 1975).
-Additionally, larger male frogs are more likely to mate with female frogs than smaller males (Benard 2007).
+During these breeding choruses, males sit near the water's edge, and use different types of vocalizations to communicate with other males and females.
+Many people are familiar with the Pacific Chorus Frog's 'advertisement' call, which consists of a two-part 'Kreek-eeck' sound.
+The primary function of the advertisement call is to attract mates.
+As male Pacific Chorus Frogs make advertisement calls, female Pacific Chorus Frogs approach and select their mate.
+Mate selection is not a random process; female Pacific Chorus Frogs prefer to mate with males that make advertisement calls more frequently than the other males (Whitney and Krebs 1975 Nature).
+Additionally, larger male frogs are more likely to mate with female frogs than smaller males.
 Why larger males are more likely to mate than smaller males is unknown.
 It may be because they produce more attractive calls; alternatively, larger males may be more successful in fights with other males.

-Pacific Treefrog breeding groups can be quite chaotic.
+Pacific chorus frog breeding groups can be quite chaotic.
 On warm (~50 F or 10 C), humid nights, many males can be calling.
 As the breeding area becomes more crowded, encounter calls begin to get mixed in with advertisement calls.
 The males will often attempt to mate with any non-vocalizing amphibian that gets too close.
 This includes not only male Pacific Treefrogs, but other species of frogs, and even salamanders!

 amplexing pacific treefrogs

 In the midst of all of the chaos at the breeding site, females find their way to males.
 When a female approaches a male, the male will move onto her back, and grasp her under her forelimbs with his forelimbs in a position known as "amplexus".
 The female will then swim out into the water to lay eggs on vegetation, debris and other structures.
 As the female lays eggs, the male will release sperm to fertilize the eggs.
-A single female frog can lay 500 to 1,250 eggs in a year (Wright and Wright 1947).
+A single female frog can lay 500 to 1,250 eggs in a year (Wright and Wright 1933).
 The eggs are generally laid in multiple small clusters, each containing from one to over 100 eggs.

 amplexing pacific treefrogs frog amplex newt pacific treefrog eggs